polyaxon/polyaxon/site/integrations/custom-integration.md

 tags:
   - custom
 featured: false
+popularity: 1
 visibility: public
 status: published
 ---

-Polyaxon is open source, has an Json API, and webhooks, and can be integrated with just about any other app or service.
+Polyaxon core engine is open source, has an Json API, webhooks, and an abstraction for creating components, and can be integrated with just about any other app or service.

-## Scheduling
+## Components

-Polyaxon is in the process to abstract it's scheduling behaviour to allow different ways of scheduling workload, as a user you can create your own scheduler for Polyaxon.
+Polyaxon provides an interface for authoring reusable [components](/docs/core/specification/), users can contribute to the public [components registry](https://github.com/polyaxon/polyaxon-hub/) or create private components for their own internal use.

+## Integrations with the API/SDKs

+Polyaxon provides a [Json API](/docs/api/) and a set of language [SDKs](/docs/references/#client-libraries) that users can leverage for integrating Polyaxon with other systems or automation tools.

-## API+webhook integrations
+## API+Webhooks integrations

-Polyaxon also supports custom API integrations which can be authenticated with individual keys, and deliver outgoing webhooks based on particular events.
+Polyaxon also supports custom API integrations which can be authenticated with individual keys, and deliver outgoing [webhooks](/docs/references/polyaxon-webhooks/) based on particular events.

-## Zapier integrations

-Finally, custom integrations can be easily created using Zapier to build simple or complex integrations, depending on your needs.